Writing at Northcote

 Writing is marked using the school marking policy.
 Spellings are corrected by staff, or highlighted to be corrected by the children.
 English work is marked with an English comment.
 This is followed by a CARE (Check and Respond Everyone) comment, if necessary, to extend or challenge thinking.
 Cross-curricular writing is marked with a subject focus comment, but additional English comments may be added.
 Children respond to their marking in red pen.

 Our ‘Writing Advocates’ have met with Miss Manley and Mrs O’Donnell (our school English Governor) and have given us feedback about our children’s views on writing across the school.
 We are now focussing on continuing to improve the writing environment (especially our outdoor areas) and finding more writing opportunities, based on the views of our Writing Advocates.
 Our reading bus now has heating and lighting, based on pupil voice.
 We also have lots of donations from the community and are busy sorting through these at the moment.
 Writing is promoted on the outdoor bus by writing advocates, who support their peers and feedback regularly.

 There is now a set timetable for the Pen Pals writing workshops in school.
 Make sure you stay up to date with these, by checking our newsletter dates.
 These sessions are a chance for your children to show off what they have been learning in school and is an opportunity for you to work in collaboration with your child, their peers and their class teacher, to learn and apply new skills.
 We are now part of a learning network with seven local schools.
 We have set objectives and are working together to improve the teaching and learning of writing in our school.
-We have ran workshops in our school and have also attended work shops at Rice Lane Primary School.
+We have ran a number of workshops in our school and continue to sttend work shops at Rice Lane Primary School.

 We have a rising trend in writing data in our school, year upon year and are very proud of the achievements we have made.